 Sometimes, patients who are having hormonal imbalances (such as during menopause or pregnancy), or those who have a predisposition toward gum recession, discover that their gums are receding.
 Receding gums will not grow back on their own and should be addressed as soon as possible.
-There are gum surgery methods like the popular Pinhole Surgical Technique™ that can treat this condition quickly with great success.

 Gum recession, also known as gingival recession, can be a side effect of progressing periodontal disease and other oral health issues.
 Many people with receding gums experience some degree of gum pain and tooth sensitivity.
 Once the gums have pulled back or are worn down, they do not grow back.

-Dr. Mark Leopold may recommend a gum graft to treat gum recession and put an end to any gum pain or tooth sensitivity that you may be experiencing.
-Dr. Mark Leopold may employ one of several grafting techniques to ensure optimal results.
+Dr. Ian Leopold may recommend a gum graft to treat gum recession and put an end to any gum pain or tooth sensitivity that you may be experiencing.
+Dr. Ian Leopold may employ one of several grafting techniques to ensure optimal results.
 Gum grafts may be performed by using tissue from a nearby site, grafting tissue from the roof of the mouth, or by using donor grafting material.

 Receding gums may be causing gum pain and making you self-conscious about your smile.
 It is important to remember that gum recession is one of the common side effects of progressing periodontal disease.
 You can help prevent gum disease by using the proper tooth brushing technique and keeping up with a daily brushing and flossing regimen.
 If you have a misaligned bite, you may be at a higher risk of developing receding gums because of too much pressure on certain areas of the mouth.
 Since the gums do not grow back once they have receded, prevention and early treatment are vital to your oral health.